daninoks/tasks/task1/README.md

 ## TASK 2

 ### Usage:
-> This program will launch a specified process and periodically
+> This program will launch a specified process and periodically:

-> (with a provided time interval) collect CPU/RSS/VMS of this process
+> - With a provided time interval) collect CPU/RSS/VMS of selected process.
-> Core parameters can be passed directly from terminal..
+> For tests can be used sleep_process.py.
+> It counts Pi, so don't be surprised avg 100% CPU one single core.

 Script can be run with defaults:
 ```